Open In App

 As there is no inbuilt routing in React, the React JS Router enables routing support in React and navigation to different components in multi-page applications.
 It renders components for corresponding routes and assigned URLs.

-What is React Router ?
+What is a React Router?

 React Router is a standard library for routing in React.
 It enables the navigation among views of various components in a React Application, allows changing the browser URL, and keeps the UI in sync with the URL.
 Let us create a simple application to React to understand how the React Router works.
-The application will contain three components the home component, about component, and contact component.
+The application will contain three components the home component, the About component, and the contact component.
 We will use React Router to navigate between these components.

-Steps to Create React Application and Install React Router
+Steps to Use React Router

 npm i react-router-dom

-Step 4: Importing React Router
+Step 3: Importing React Router

 import { BrowserRouter, Routes, Route } from "react-router-dom";

-Project Structure:
+Folder Structure:

 directory_structure